The Diana Gabaldon Trail

 A short way from Culloden are the Clava Cairns - a peaceful place by the river where three bronze age graves are surrounded by circles of standing stones, one of which is split in two.
 In the afternoon, we suggest a visit to Wardlaw and the Fraser mausoleum.
 Then to Beauly, a neat town with traditional shops, close by the ruined 13th century Priory where Claire met the prophetess.

 We are now on Day Six and you head down the Great Glen, passing Urquhart Castle by Loch Ness, and head across to the west coast.
 Divert at Shiel Bridge over the steep and twisty Mam Rattigan Pass to Glenelg (wonderful views) and see the best remaining brochs on the mainland.
 After lunch at the excellent Glenelg Inn, take the small turntable ferry to Skye for a night.
 If you have made good time you can re-cross to the mainland on the bridge and see super-picturesque Eilean Donan Castle

 Eilean Donan Castle

-Leave next morning on the ferry to Mallaig, and head for Loch nam Uamh where Prince Charlie landed in August 1745 and from where he escaped in September 1746.
-Next comes Glenfinnan where the standard was raised in 1745.
+Day Seven.
+Take the ferry from Armadale to Mallaig, then by Loch nan Uamh (where Bonnie Prince Charlie both arrived in Scotland in July 1745 and left for France in September 1746) and Glenfinnan (where he raised his standard on 19 August 1745).
 From there, your road is by Fort William (only a piece of wall remains of the old fort) and Ballachulish to Glencoe.
 Even before the Massacre of the Glencoe MacDonalds, this must have been a dark and threatening place, but with the knowledge of events in February 1692, it's bleak indeed.